Books and objets on display at Super Simple. Photo by Trudi Michael.

 So you’ve bought a new house or condo.
 Hooray!
 Now, to make it a home.
 Whether your style is modern and minimalist or edgy and eclectic, San Francisco has plenty of places to shop for furniture and home accessories that can make your home stand out.
 Bonus prize: All make excellent sources for holiday shopping (#shoplocal).
 Here is a by-no-means comprehensive list of our favorite curated, independent decor shops.

 With a hip, Scandinavian vibe, Acacia offers a broad array of products to smarten up any room, and the people and pets who occupy them.
-Acacia shares the space with local natural skin care maker Heliotrope—again, hello holiday shopping.
+Leaning into earth tones, there are also many items that pop with stylish color.

 This shop’s namesake colors feature prominently in the product mix, giving a sheen of luxe to any space, but they also flow through plenty of pops of color to keep things fresh and bright.